controlplaneio/cp-jenkins/README.md

   1. Trigger a Jenkins build (see next section, or do manually through UI)
   1. Iterate
   1. When complete, rebase changes onto another branch for commit or PR

+**Despite pointing to a filesystem, Jenkins does not treat these repos as files!!
+The pipline uses the latest commit on the branch and ignores un/staged changes!
+Hence, if you have not commited your changes, they will not be noticed by Jenkins!!**

 ## Trigger Build via API

 Instead of triggering builds through the UI, the Jenkins can be used (unless security is off you will need to retrieve your API token)